saeed-anwar/COVID19-Baselines/README.md

 ### Quick start
 1. Download the trained models of our paper.

-    The models for CT-COVID can be downloaded from [Google Drive](https://drive.google.com/open?id=1QxO6KFOVxaYYiwxliwngxhw_xCtInSHd).
-The total size for zip is 4.96GB, which includes models, and images.
+    The models for CT-COVID can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1NPMJ_RfB0w_8I_9ZXBHq11pu1xCHWWgC?usp=sharing).
+The total size for zip is **4.96GB**, which includes models, and images.
 Please cite the respective datasets.
-    The models for Xray-COVID can be downloaded from [Google Drive](https://drive.google.com/open?id=1QxO6KFOVxaYYiwxliwngxhw_xCtInSHd).
-The total size for zip is 5.70GB, which includes models, and images.
+    The models for Xray-COVID can be downloaded from [Google Drive]().
+The total size for zip is **5.70GB**, which includes models, and images.
 Please cite the respective datasets.

 2. Cd to '/COVIDCT/CNN_methods' or '/COVIDXRAY/CNN_methods', then Cd in to the director of the method you want to test and run the following script.